websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-price/introduction-to-product-pricing-methods.md

 # Introduction to Product Pricing Methods

-Liferay Commerce allows store managers to set different prices for the same product using a pricing hierarchy.
-Each type of pricing method works together to allow managers to offer different pricing methods based on specific sets of conditions.
-This article explains the pricing hierarchy and each pricing method.
+Liferay Commerce provides a variety of pricing methods that you can use to set different prices for a product that are applied under specified conditions.
+Most of these methods apply prices within a [pricing hierarchy](#pricing-hierarchy), where some prices supersede others.
+Though you can also apply *discounts* to modify a product's unit or promo price without superseding it.

 ## Pricing Hierarchy

-The pricing hierarchy determines which price applies for any given combination of product, quantity, buyer, date/time, order total, etc. If more than one price applies to a given transaction, then the price nearest to the top of the hierarchy supersedes others.
+Commerce's pricing hierarchy determines the price applied to a product based on a variety of specified factors (e.g, the combination of products, product quantity, buyer profile, or order total).
+If more than one price applies to a given transaction, then the price with the highest ranking supersedes the others.

-The hierarchy consists of these levels:
+The hierarchy consists of the following levels:

 **Base Price**: This is the starting price of the product which is [set](./setting-a-products-base-price.md) in the product SKU sub-tab.
+Base prices are stored in the catalogs Base Price List generated at catalog creation.
+It serves as the standard price for the product when no overrides (e.g., other Price Lists or Promotions) are applied to it.

-**Price List**: This price applies to specific products for buyers in selected [Accounts](../../account-management/creating-a-new-account.md) and [Account Groups](../../account-management/creating-a-new-account-group.md).
-Prices in the price list can be _higher_ or _lower_ than the base price.
-If a price list applies to a transaction, it supersedes the base price.
+**Custom Price List**: Prices in a custom Price List can be *higher* or *lower* than the product's base price and are applies to specified products for buyers in selected [Accounts](../../account-management/creating-a-new-account.md) and [Account Groups](../../account-management/creating-a-new-account-group.md).
+If a custom price list applies to a transaction, it supersedes the base price.
+See [Creating a Price List](./creating-a-price-list.md) for more information.

-**Tiered Price**: This price applies to orders that meet specified minimum quantity requirements (bulk orders).
-It is only available in the context of a [price list](./creating-a-price-list.md) and it supersedes the list's price.
+**Tiered Price**: This price applies to orders that meet specified minimum quantity requirements.
+It is only available in the context of a [Price List](./creating-a-price-list.md) and supersedes the list's price.
+See [Adding Tiered Pricing](./adding-tiered-pricing.md) for more information.

-**Promo Price**: This price can be applied to a base price, a price list price, and to a tiered price.
-Once applied, the promo price supersedes each of them.
-When a base price is superseded by a price list or tiered price, its promo price is superseded as well. _The applicable price and promo price appear together on the product page so that buyers see the markdown._
+**Promo Price**: This price can be applied to base prices, list prices, or tiered prices and supersedes the price to which it is applied.
+However, if a price is superseded by another list or tiered price, the promo price is also superseded.
+When active, both the original and promo price appear together on the product page so that buyers see the markdown.

-**Discount**: A discount _operates outside the price hierarchy and modifies a price_ rather than superseding it.
-Unlike a price list, a discount always reduces the base price.
-There are two types of discounts: a flat amount or a percentage.
-A discount can be applied in the following ways:

-* By product (individually, by category, or the entire catalog)
-* To an order’s subtotal, shipping costs, or to an order total
-* To all buyers, or buyers in selected Accounts and Account Groups
-* To a select group of customers that meet certain qualifications such as minimum order total or purchase of a required product.

-The pricing hierarchy can be visualized in the following diagram:
+**Discount**: Discounts operate outside the price hierarchy and modify prices instead of superseding them.
+They are applied on top of the best price, whether unit or promo.
+See [Introduction to Discounts](./../../promoting-products/introduction-to-discounts.md) to learn more.

+The following diagram visualizes the pricing hierarchy:

    ![Pricing hierarchy](./introduction-to-product-pricing-methods/images/01.png)